rl1131/remotehack/README.md

 [PDM Remote Node Server](https://github.com/rl1131/udi-pdmremote-poly)

-The process for reverse engineering a remote control:
+## The process for reverse engineering a remote control:

 1. Acquire an RTL-SDR radio (several versions available on Amazon for about $25).

 2. DETERMINE THE FREQUENCY OF YOUR REMOTE...
 I forgot this step in my initial check-in of this tutorial.
+There are two ways to do this...
+1) the easy way and 2) the fun way:

+1) The easy way:

+Search either the FCC site (difficult) or use google to search for the FCC ID which must be listed on the remote control.
+Usually FCC.IO (not official site) has a quick view including the frequency.
+FCC.gov has detailed information that you might spend some time looking through.

+2) The fun way:
 You must spend some time using one of several RTL-SDR tools to find the frequency of your remote control.
 A good, simple to install, package is SDRSharp which can be downloaded from AirSpy:  [SDRSharp](https://airspy.com/download/) Airspy makes SDR Hardware, but SDRSharp will work with most inexpensive radio dongles like the RTL-SDR.